radil708/Portland-Air-Particulates-Odor-Investigation/jul21call.md

 ## About smellmycity data
 * Oil data: any update on whether we will have access to the paper data from oil barges (tracking their arrival/departure from the port)?
+* Are there questions about this data that you'd like answers to?

 ## About environmental data
 * Since this data is more general, it would be helpful to get insights from GPCOG and Sierra Club that would help us focus.